 Yes.
-An overview of the steps required to configure the platform to use a different key for data encryption are included in Key revocation above.
+An overview of the steps required to configure the platform to use a different key for data encryption are included in Key revocation on the previous page.

 Create a credential

 - 1. Click System > Credentials and then New. - 2.
 Enter a unique name and optional description for the credential. - 3.
 Select a credential type for the required authentication method and add the required properties, as detailed below: